Six elements for online success

 If you really want to leverage all the web has to offer, you need to connect all of these elements together to form a lead-generating business tool — Not just a website, but a marketing machine.

-To accomplish that you need a carefully considered online marketing strategy that will inform how these elements should be integrated to best suit your business goals.
+To accomplish that you need to have a carefully considered seventh element — An online marketing strategy that will inform how these elements should be integrated to best suit your business goals.

 Understandably, designers who build $1,000 websites don’t have the experience or inclination to provide this level of thinking.
 And experience rarely means programming skills.
 It means a broad understanding of the web and how people use it.